 - Wound cleansing and debridement.
 Topical ointments will be used to decrease pain to a tolerable level.

-- Education regarding wound, wound care and how to enhance healing.
+- Education regarding wound prevention, wound care and how to enhance healing.

 - Full array of laboratory and support services to assist with diagnosis and treatment.

-- You may be required to visit the clinic up to three times per week, but normally it is just a weekly visit once the wound starts to progress in a expected manner.
+- Visits to the clinic up to three times per week, but normally just a weekly visit once healing starts to progress.

-- The team will work with you and your insurance carrier to maximize coverage of expenses.
-We also work with several wound supply companies and you may be eligible to obtain needed supplies without any direct billing to you.
+- Assistance with your insurance carrier to maximize coverage of expenses.
+We also work with several wound supply companies and you may be eligible to have needed supplies delivered directly to your home without any direct billing to you.

 The Team Approach